Home > City Guides > Best Small Towns in America to Live

 • Unemployment Rate: 1.9%

 One of the best places to live in New Mexico, Los Alamos is dotted by pine trees and overlooks the Rio Grande Valley.
-Top-rated schools like the University of New Mexico-Los Alamos, Los Alamos Middle School, and Los Alamos High School—ranked one of the best high schools in New Mexico—and incredibly low crime rates make this an ideal location to raise children.
+Proximity to the University of New Mexico Los Alamos, top-rated schools like Los Alamos Middle School, and Los Alamos High School—ranked one of the best high schools in New Mexico—and incredibly low crime rates make this an ideal location to raise children.
 This sunny town is also known for its outdoor recreation, with the New Mexico weather allowing activities like hiking and biking year-round.
-Art-lovers in Los Alamos can appreciate the town’s growing arts and culture scene at places like the Fuller Art Lodge Center, while also having easy access to even more art exhibitions in nearby Santa Fe.
+Art-lovers in Los Alamos can appreciate the town’s growing arts and culture scene at the Fuller Lodge Art Center or by joining the Los Alamos Arts Council, while also having easy access to even more art exhibitions in nearby Santa Fe.

 Things to Do in Los Alamos